IBM/boltzmann_machine_protein_signalling/README.md

-# BoPS: Boltzmann machines for Protein Signalling
+# Boltzmann machines for Protein Signalling (we like to call it BoPS)
 Restricted Boltzmann Machines for protein signalling networks